jwheelo1/ECEN4763Assignment8/sort/hybridsort/README.md

 ## Interface

 - The constructor __init__(self) initializes the variable self.array to an empty array to use when sorting and any other variables you find necessary.
 - The function sort(self, array) sorts the array using TimSort passed in the argument and returns True if was able to sort and False otherwise.
 The sorted array should be stored in the class variable self.array.
+The value of array should also be sorted, i.e. if it is referenced after the sort is called, it should be in sorted order.
 - The function get_sorted_list(self) returns the sorted array
 - The function get_space_complexity(), returns the space complexity of the sorting algorithm.
 - The function get_time_complexity(), returns the time complexity of the sorting algorithm.